 My name is Sunny Coopman and I am the founder of the AMARTYA Foundation.
 I have a Master’s degree in International Development Studies, and I bring the ideas and knowledge acquired from my education into practice through AMARTYA.
 I live in Amsterdam, but my heart is in Zambia.

 2016/2017 – The first project that we’ve done is one for The School Club Zambia.
-Amartya’s founder, together with her local partner Mabulani set up a school run chicken farm for Kariba Primary School, a local school in Siansowa, rural Zambia.
+Amartya’s founder, together with her local partner Mabulani set up a school run chicken farm for Kariba South Primary School, a local school in Siansowa, rural Zambia.
 This was done together with the school’s Enterprise Committee, a group of pupils, teachers and community members.
 The farm is providing the school with a sustainable source of income, which helps them pay for teachers, teachers’ housing, furniture and school materials.

-Amartya Sen is an economist and philosopher who introduced the idea that poverty is more than a lack of income; it is the deprivation of certain freedoms.
+Amartya Sen is an economist and philosopher who itroduced the idea that poverty is more than a lack of income; it is the deprivation of certain freedoms.
 This means that development is not just economic growth, but the freedom to realize your full potential as a human being.
 In 1998, Amartya Sen won the Nobel Prize for the economy.